thesuhas/CS302-SE-Notes/Unit 3/Software Configuration Management.md

 - **Baseline A**: APIs have been completely defined, bodies of methods need to be filled.
 - **Baseline B**: methods have been implemented and tested.

+### Branch Management

+**Codeline**: Progression of a set of source files and other artifacts, which make up software components that change over time.<br>

+**Branch**: Copy or clone of all or a portion of source code within the repository.
+It is a copy of a codeline.

+Reasons for branching:
+- Concurrent development.
+- Multiple versions of a solution.
+- Developers can experiment in isolation.
+Working without impacting others.

+**Merging** is integrating the changes in a particular branch so all the users can access these changes.<br>
+Branching can be done by customer, developer, module, etc.<br>

+### Version Management

+**Version Management**: Process of keeping track of different versions of software components and the systems in which they are used.
+Can be done with tools like Git.

+- Changes to a version are identified by a number known as the **revision** number.

+Features of version management:

+- Changes are attributable or traceable due to the revision number.
+- Change history is recorded so can revert back to a previous version if necessary.
+- Better conflict resolution.
+- Easier code maintenance and quality monitoring.